 New Challenges To Californians' Beach Access

-Voters passed the California Coastal Act in 1972 as a way to protect the state's famed shoreline and to enshrine beach access for all.
+California legislators passed the California Coastal Act in 1976 as a way to protect the state's famed shoreline and to enshrine beach access for all.
 But that landmark law has spawned a nearly five-decade-long tug-of-war between the state and private property owners.
 Now, two highly-publicized legal skirmishes — including one pending before the U.S. Supreme Court — have coastal advocates worried.

 Santa Barbara native Joshua Brown practically grew up in the ocean waves here in California's picturesque Santa Barbara County.